gigya/wordpress-user-deletion/readme.txt

 == Installation ==

-1. Install the <a href="https://wordpress.org/plugins/amazon-web-services/" title="Amazon Web Services WordPress plugin">Amazon Web Services plugin</a> from the WordPress plugin repository.
-2. After downloading the Gigya - User Deletion plugin, unpack and upload the folder to the the /wp-content/plugins/ directory on your website
+2. Download the Gigya - User Deletion plugin, unpack and upload the folder to the the /wp-content/plugins/ directory on your website
 3. Go to the Plugins tab in the WordPress administration panel, find the Gigya - User Deletion plugin on the list and click Activate
 4. Proceed to the plugin settings page to configure your plugin